 Quite simply, I am passionate about all things to do with the human voice.

 My postgraduate qualifications include training in The Accent Method, Vocal Profile Analysis and the Estill Voice Training System (Levels 1 and 2) and my particular interests are breath and the voice, and also the ageing voice.
-I run a course at The Actors Centre, London and have taught at the Courtyard Theatre Training Company, London.
+I run a variety of courses (previous work at The Actors Centre, London and the Courtyard Theatre Training Company, London).
 I teach voice modules on yoga and counselling training courses, and vocal health to teachers in schools.
 I see clients at The Albany Centre in St Albans, Hertfordshire.

-I’m registered with the Royal College of Speech and Language Therapists, the Health and Care Professions Council, and I am a member of the British Voice Association.
+I’m registered with the Royal College of Speech and Language Therapists, the Health and Care Professions Council, and I am a member of the British Voice Association and the British Laryngological Association.